Norman Josiffe: Personal life

 On 13 May 1969, after his relationship with Thorpe, Josiffe (now calling himself Scott) married Angela Mary Susan Myers (1945–1986), sister-in-law of the English comedy actor Terry-Thomas.
-Susan Scott was already 2 months pregnant at the time of their marriage and her family were not supportive of the marriage - her mother and sister refused to attend the ceremony and Captain Myers (his father-in-law) denounced Scott as homosexual at the wedding reception stating that the marriage "was doomed".
-The couple had a son - Diggory Benjamin W. Scott, who was born later in 1969 in Spilsby, Lincolnshire.
+Susan Scott was already two months pregnant at the time of their marriage and her family was not supportive of the marriage – her mother and sister refused to attend the ceremony and Captain Myers (Josiffe's new father-in-law) denounced Scott as homosexual at the wedding reception stating that the marriage "was doomed".
+The couple had a son – Diggory Benjamin W. Scott, who was born, later in 1969, in Spilsby, Lincolnshire.
 Susan Scott left Scott in 1970, subsequently divorced, remarried in 1975 and died in 1986.

-In 1971 while living in Tal-y-Bont in North Wales, where he found casual work, Scott met widow Gwen Parry-Jones, whose late husband had been a soldier in the Welsh Guards.
+In 1971, while living in Tal-y-Bont in North Wales, where he found casual work, Scott met widow Gwen Parry-Jones, whose late husband had been a soldier in the Welsh Guards.
 She was a former local village postmistress and was an acquaintance of Liberal MP Emlyn Hooson.
 Parry-Jones arranged a meeting with Hooson, who interviewed Scott (with Liberal MP David Steel) about his relationship with Thorpe and started his own investigations, but could not substantiate the allegations.
 After the break-up with Scott, Parry-Jones became very depressed.
 In 1972, her aunt failed to get any response at her home for several weeks and the police discovered that she had died, which the coroner subsequently recorded as alcohol poisoning.

+In 1975, he began a relationship with a woman named Hilary Arthur, with whom, in May 1976, he had a daughter, Bryony.

-After 1979 retreated into obscurity.
-At the time of Thorpe's death in 2014, he was living in Ireland, but by the time of the 2018 dramatisation he had returned to the UK to live in Devon.
+After 1979, Scott retreated into obscurity.
+At the time of Thorpe's death in 2014, he was living in Ireland, but by the time of the 2018 dramatisation of his relationship with Thorpe, he had returned to the UK and was living again in Devon.
+In 2022 he published a memoir, An Accidental Icon, which was received generally favourably, though reviewers expressed scepticism over some of his claims.

 In popular culture

+Scott discussed the scandal, in an interview broadcast in 2002.

-In 2016 John Preston published a book about the scandal;
+In 2016, A Very English Scandal, by John Preston about the Thorpe scandal and subsequent trial was published.

-In 2018, the BBC miniseries A Very English Scandal were aired and Scott was portrayed by Ben Whishaw.
+In 2018, a BBC miniseries also called A Very English Scandal was aired in which Scott was portrayed by Ben Whishaw.
 Scott remarked to The Irish News: "I'm portrayed as this poor, mincing, little gay person ...
 I also come across as a weakling and I've never been a weakling."

 The mini-series' director, Stephen Frears, has described Scott as "erratic", stating that his reactions to both book and television series are inconsistent.

-Thorpe's biographer Michael Bloch described Josiffe as both a liar and a fantasist.
+Andrew Rawnsley, reviewing Thorpe's biography by Michael Bloch, described Josiffe as a "liar" and a "fantasist".